 January 14, 2019.
-The Securities and Exchange Commission’s Enforcement and Investor Protection Department reiterated its advisory against Paysbook, which the government agency has found out to have changed its type of business but still continued with a similar type of operation from before.
+The Securities and Exchange Commission (SEC) renews its warning against Paysbook.
+The agency has found out that even though the company has changed its type of business, it continues a similar type of operation.

-The Commission has found out that Paysbook has changed its type of business – from a “partnership” to a “corporation”.
-In its registration, Paysbook said the purpose of the company is to engage in the businesses of e-commerce system services, online selling, website development, among others.
+The Commission’s Investor Protection Division found out that Paysbook changed its type of business from “partnership” to “corporation”.
+The new filing suggests that its purpose is to engage in the businesses of e-commerce system services, online selling, website development, etc.

-With that, SEC reiterates Paysbook is still not authorized to solicit investments from the public because it did not secure prior registration or even applied for any secondary license as required by the country’s Securities Regulation Code (SRC).
+Even so, SEC reiterates Paysbook is still not authorized to solicit investments from the public.
+It did not register or even apply (and secure) for any secondary license as required by the country’s Securities Regulation Code (SRC).

-A company needs to acquire necessary licenses before it can be allowed to secure investments from the general public.
-In the case of investments by way of initial coin offerings, while proper rules are not yet in place, SEC released updated draft rules that will govern the said activity in accordance with the SRC.
+A company needs the necessary licenses before it can solicit investments from the public.
+In case of initial coin offerings, SEC released draft rules that will govern the said activity.

-With that, the Commission concludes that its 2018 Advisory concerning Paysbook is still in effect and that it does not find grounds to lift it as of yet.
-This is despite Paysbook’s change in its type of business – from “partnership” to “corporation” – as the SEC thinks the change in business type is just a “mere continuation and extension of the actual operations” of the company.
+SEC concludes that its 2018 Advisory concerning Paysbook is still in effect and that it does not find grounds to lift it.
+Despite changing the company’s type of business, the Commission things this “change in business type “is just a “mere continuation and extension of the actual operations” of the company.

-In a previous post in BitPinas, the SEC has gathered reports that Paysbook is offering online investments and enticing users to invest in a cryptocurrency called Indigen Coin.
-Members are set to earn money by logging and logging out while also recruiting other individuals in the scheme.
-Members are also set to earn Indigen Coins when they like, share, and comment on the Paysbook social media account.
+In a previous post in BitPinas, SEC gathered reports that Paysbook is offering online investments and enticing users to invest in a cryptocurrency called Indigen Coin.
+Members are set to earn by simply logging in and logging out of its Paysbook e commerce system.
+Money can also be earned if a person recruits individuals (even indirectly through his downlines) to the scheme in addition to the log in rewards and online activation codes.
+Members are set to earn Indigen Coins when they like, share, and comment on its social media account.

 - Unrealistic High Return on Investments